LYMDLUT/ADDT/Readme.md

-# Introduction
+# Towards Understanding the Robustness of Diffusion-Based Purification: A Stochastic Perspective
-Official code for Paper "Towards Better Adversarial Purification via Adversarial Denoising Diffusion Training"
+Official code for Paper "Towards Understanding the Robustness of Diffusion-Based Purification: A Stochastic Perspective"

 Comparison of attack trajectories under different evaluation settings.